-In order for a person to be provided with the free assignment of land through a Usufruct Contract the following eligibility requirements must be met:
+In order for a person to be provided with free assignment of land through a Usufruct Contract the following eligibility requirements must be met:

-- The Applicant must be an "Aggregate" as defined by Act 26; - The Applicant must have resided in Puerto Rico for a period of at least six (6) months; - The Applicant must not have sufficient capital or income to acquire property for residential use; - The Applicant's household must not exceed the maximum Annual Gross Adjusted Income established by PRDOH through Administrative Order; - The Applicant must not had been an usufructuary under any of the programs of the PRDOH; and

-• The Applicant must not own any other land.
+- The Applicant must be an "Aggregate" as defined by Act 26; - The Applicant must have resided in Puerto Rico for a period of at least six (6) months; - The Applicant must not have sufficient capital or income to acquire property for residential use; - The Applicant's household income must not exceed the maximum Annual Gross Adjusted Income established by PRDOH through Administrative Order; - The Applicant must not have been an usufructuary under any of the programs of PRDOH; and - The Applicant must not own any other land.

-The latest maximum Annual Gross Adjusted Income to qualify for a Usufruct Contract was established by PRDOH on March 3, 2011 by means of Administrative Order No. 11-13 in the amount of twenty-one thousand one hundred dollars (\$21,100).
+The maximum Annual Gross Adjusted Income to qualify for a Usufruct Contract is established by Act 26, as amended, in the amount of \$21,100.
 Annual gross income only considers the salaries of the head of household and its spouse, if any.
 Assistance payments received by the household from scholarships, veteran benefits, or any other income received from judicial, extrajudicial, or administrative awards, as well as assistance provided by the Federal Government such as food stamps, social security, or retirement are not considered towards the calculation of annual gross income.
 To obtain the annual gross adjusted income for purposes of the Usufruct Contract, the following credits will be deducted:

-- Two thousand three hundred dollars (\$2,300) for payroll deductions; - One thousand two hundred dollars (\$1,200) for each dependent whose age does not exceed twenty-one (21) years old and is unemployed; - Two thousand three hundred dollars (\$2,300) for any member of the household with mental or physical disabilities; - One thousand seven hundred dollars (\$1,700) for any member of the household older than sixty-five (65) years old without income; and/or - One thousand two hundred dollars (\$1,200) for each dependent older than twenty-one (21) years old but younger than twenty five (25) years old undergoing university studies without receiving any income.
+- \$2,300 for payroll deductions; - \$1,200 for each dependent whose age does not exceed twenty-one (21) years old and is unemployed; - \$2,300 for any member of the household with mental or physical disabilities; - \$1,700 for any member of the household older than sixty-five (65) years old without income; and/or - \$1,200 for each dependent older than twenty-one (21) years old but younger than twenty-five (25) years old undergoing university studies without receiving any income.

 If all conditions are met as required by law and regulations, the PRDOH extends Usufruct Contracts to Applicants over a plot of land in the established communities.
 Usufructuaries cannot sell, transfer, rent, assign, lease, or in any way dispose of or encumber, in whole or in part, the right to usufruct or any existing buildings, accessories or improvements, or any right or privilege from the usufruct contract.
 Usufructs must build their homes in the plots of land assigned within a period of one hundred twenty (120) days after execution of the Usufruct Contract.
-This period may be extended by PRDOH on a case-by-case basis.
-Those public employees that, without having an Usufruct Contract, possess a parcel of land at which their home is located, may request an Usufruct Contract so long as they comply with the requirements of the law.
+This period may be extended by PRDOH on a case-by-case basis as allowed by applicable law and regulations.
+Those public employees that, without having a Usufruct Contract, possess a parcel of land at which their home is located, may request one so long as they comply with the requirements of the law.

-6.5.2 Title to Usufructuaries
+8.2.2 Title to Usufructuaries

-Act 35 authorizes the PRDOH to provide title to Usufructuaries that are in compliance with the terms and conditions of their Usufruct Contracts.
-Usufructuaries are provided ownership over the lands they occupy at the nominal cost of one dollar (\$1).
+Act 35 authorizes PRDOH to provide title to Usufructuaries that are in compliance with the terms and conditions of their Usufruct Contracts.
+Usufructuaries are provided ownership over the lands they occupy at the nominal cost of one (1) dollar.
 For Usufructuaries to be provided ownership over the land they occupy the following must be met:

-- Have built on, or transferred to, the plot of land under the Usufruct Contract their residence or demonstrate capability to obtain financing to build their residence within the plot of land, which must also be their primary residence; - Request ownership over the plot of land to the PRDOH; - Pay, as a purchase price, an amount equal to one dollar (\$1).
+- Have their residence built on, or transferred to, the plot of land under the Usufruct Contract or demonstrate capability to obtain financing to build their residence within the plot of land, which must also be their primary residence; - Request ownership over the plot of land to PRDOH; and - Pay, as a purchase price, an amount equal to one dollar (\$1).